mitranim/prax/docs/scripts/views/examples.md

 render(<View />, document.getElementById('root'))
 ```

-### Demand-Driven Resources
+## Demand-Driven Resources

-Biggest disadvantage of centralising your data: it becomes difficult to
+Biggest disadvantage of centralising your data and making it all immutable: it
-implement demand-driven design where resources initialise when used, and unused
+becomes difficult to implement demand-driven design where resources initialise
-resources are deinitialised and evicted from cache.
+when used, and unused resources are deinitialised and evicted from cache.

-"Unused resources" includes data, websockets, HTTP requests, blob URLs that must be
+"Unused resources" includes HTTP requests, websockets, blob URLs that must be
 [manually garbage-collected](https://developer.mozilla.org/en-US/docs/Web/API/URL/revokeObjectURL),
-and so on.
+large data that could be moved to a disk cache, and so on.

-Prax makes it unbelievably easy with
+Prax makes it extremely easy with
 [lazy observables](https://mitranim.com/espo/#-observable-)
 that initialise/deinitialise based on subscription count.